-Our preliminary rating reflects our opinion on the likelihood of the timely payment of interest, or interest distribution in the case of beneficiary certificates, allowing for a three-month grace period, and the ultimate repayment of principal by the transaction's legal final maturity date.
+Our rating reflects our opinion on the likelihood of the timely payment of interest, or interest distribution in the case of beneficiary certificates, allowing for a three-month grace period, and the ultimate repayment of principal by the transaction's legal final maturity date.

-Our preliminary rating reflects the following:
+Our rating reflects the following:

-- We assume a foreclosure frequency for the expected loan receivables of about 34.5% under a stress level commensurate with our 'AAA' rating and about 3.8% under a stress level commensurate with our 'B' rating.
-These rates, which reflect our view of the credit quality of the underlying assets, are prior to adjustments we apply to account for the transaction's
+- We assume a foreclosure frequency for the loan receivables in the notes' underlying asset pool of about 34.5% under a stress level commensurate with our 'AAA' rating and about 3.8% under a stress level commensurate with our 'B' rating.
+These rates, which reflect our view of the credit quality of the underlying assets, are prior to adjustments we apply to account for the transaction's convertible pro rata pay structure. - We also assume a loss severity rate of about 44% for defaulted receivables under our 'AAA' stress scenario. - We conducted a cash flow analysis based on the foreclosure frequency and loss severity rate assumptions.
+As a result, under the stress level commensurate with our 'AAA' rating, we concluded that interest payments and principal repayments on the notes and beneficiary certificates (subsequent to an event triggering issuance of beneficiary certificates) would be made as scheduled (allowing for a three-month grace period with respect to payment of